harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 Value:
     Tag: `<+input>` (Click the pin and change to Runtime Input)

-The runtime input for the image tag means that we'll provide this value when we run the pipeline.
+The runtime input for the image tag means that you'll provide this value when you run the pipeline.

 This completes the service configuration for AWS Lambda deployment in the Harness pipeline.